jul-sh/archive-jul.sh/src/pages/about/cv/index.md

 - Built & designed conversion oriented web pages, achieving a 10% visitor to email-subscriber rate
 - Agile & cross-functional structure

-#### Web Developer & Design Researcher at Clue, 2015-16, Berlin
+#### Web Developer & Design Researcher at Clue, 2015.9 - 2016.9, Berlin

-JavaScript, HTML, CSS, & Python for a health tracking app with more than five million users.
+JavaScript, HTML, CSS, & Python for a health tracking app with five million users.

 - Rebuilt the support website, increasing page views by an average of +20%
-- Built in-app surveys & A/B tests using web technologies
+- Built in-app surveys using web technologies
 - Prototyped a chatbot in Python
+- Developed and implemented company-wide processes for design research
 - Conducted design research (User interviews, competitor/comparator reviews, A/B tests)
-- Developed and implemented company-wide processes for design research
 - Agile & cross-functional structure

 ## Community

-#### Google Developer Expert for Web Technologies
+#### Google Developer Expert for Web Technologies, 2019.2 - 2020.2

-- Member of a program that recognizes experts and thought leaders in Google technologies
+- Member of a program that recognizes experts and thought leaders in Google technologies.

 ## Education